Yisel Tejeda: Career

+On July 21, 2016, Tejeda was named the Goodwill Ambassador of the Bronx Dominican Parade.

-In June 2021, Tejeda served as a panelist during the second debate of the Democratic Primary for the 2021 New York City mayoral election.
+In March 2021, Tejeda was recognized by the Dominican Consulate in New York as a woman who has transcended in various areas of knowledge and whose professional and social work have excelled abroad.
+Later that year, Tejeda served as a panelist during the second debate of the Democratic Primary for the 2021 New York City mayoral election.

+In April 2022, Tejeda left WXTV and moved to Orlando, Florida to present the afternoon edition of "Noticias Telemundo 31".

 Awards and recognition

 Tejeda is a four-time New York Emmy Awards winner: